FundBizPro

 Why small business valuation confuses buyers

 Small business valuation is not precise.
 Two qualified appraisers can legitimately value the same business 20–30% apart, depending on which multiples they apply, how they treat owner add-backs, and how they weight qualitative risk factors.
-The goal is not a precise number — it is a range that tells you whether the asking price is in the right neighbourhood and where your negotiating leverage lies.
+The goal is not a single correct number - it is a range that tells you whether the asking price is in the right neighbourhood and where your negotiating leverage lies.

 Method 1: SDE multiple (the standard for main street businesses)

-SDE calculation: Start with net profit (from the business tax return) Add back: owner's annual W-2 salary or owner's draw Add back: personal expenses run through the business (car, phone, insurance) Add back: depreciation and amortization (non-cash charges) Add back: interest expense Add back: one-time expenses that will not recur (legal settlement, major equipment repair, pandemic-year losses) Subtract: any unusual one-time income that will not repeat
+The SDE calculation starts with net profit from the business tax return.
+Add back: the owner's annual W-2 salary or draw, personal expenses run through the business (car, phone, insurance), depreciation and amortization (non-cash charges), interest expense, and verified one-time expenses that will not recur (legal settlement, major equipment repair, pandemic-year losses).
+Subtract any one-time income that will not repeat.
+The result is the total economic benefit a single owner-operator receives from the business.

-Important: sellers often present adjusted SDE with aggressive add-backs.
+Sellers often present adjusted SDE with aggressive add-backs.
 A car the owner uses 80% personally but expenses 100% through the business should be partially added back, not fully.
-Challenge every add-back — the burden of proof is on the seller.
+Challenge every add-back - the burden of proof is on the seller.

 Method 2: EBITDA multiple (for larger or managed businesses)